charliemacquarie/sevenandahalf-web/README.md

 the resulting csv file `topomaps_all.csv` will be the file you should use with the get-maps command.

 Download some map metadata with the get-metadata command.
+(Note that this command, if run with the entire maps list (topomaps_all.csv) may take a long-time to run, on the order of several hours, depending on how many computing resources you have access to on your server.)
 > bash:
 ```
 flask get-metadata ./topomaps_all.csv